-Eye surgery is a very specialist area.
+Eye surgery is a very specialised area of cancer treatment.
 This section does not discuss all the details of the operations.

-Before your surgery, your ophthalmologist (eye surgeon) will discuss the operation with you and explain how it may affect you afterwards.
+Before your surgery your ophthalmologist (eye surgeon) will explain the operation.
+They will discuss how it might affect you afterwards.

-If you only need a small operation, you may not lose the sight in your affected eye.
-If your surgeon needs to remove your eye (an enucleation), then you will lose the sight in that eye.
+Your surgeon will preserve as much sight as possible.
+It is unlikely that your sight in that eye will change if you only need a small eye operation.
+If your surgeon needs to remove your eye (an enucleation) then you will lose the sight in that eye.

 Removing part of the eye